 Upper-level group 1: at least 36 credits

-Group 1: courses in Computer Science and other subjects which lead to an Associate of Science Degree, plus Network and Telecommunications Engineering Technology, and Electronic Engineering Technology.
+Group 1: courses in Computer Science and other subjects which lead to an Associate of Science Degree, except MATH 120, plus Network and Telecommunications Engineering Technology, and Electronic Engineering Technology.

 Group 2: refers to all courses in Communications and courses in other subjects which lead to an Associate of Arts Degree.
 This group does not include science courses.